 Training in mechanical engineering both online and in person

 Can anybody access the courses?
 Do you have to register beforehand?

 Yes, the item Academy is open to everyone – for free and with no obligations.
 Users do need to register, but this also benefits customers, as this is the only way we can develop learning materials that are tailored to their interests.
+An exception are the product instructions, which can also be used without the item user account.
 We’re constantly developing the Academy and adding additional content and interesting new functions.
 However, you only have to register if you haven’t already created an account at item24.com.
 You only need to register once to get instant access to all the online services offered by item (CAD data, online tools, Media Download Center, etc.).

 Online training at the click of a mouse